cerc-io/watcher-ts/packages/erc721-watcher/demo.md

   * An auto-generated `diff_staged` IPLDBlock should be added with parent CID pointing to the previous IPLDBlock.

   * Custom property `transferCount` should be incremented after transfer.
-This can be checked in the getState query and in IPFS webUI mentioned in the later steps.
+This can be checked in the `getState` query and in IPFS webUI mentioned in the later steps.

-* Get the latest blockHash and replace the blockHash in the above query.
+* Get the latest blockHash and replace the blockHash in the above `eth_call` query.
 The result should be different and the token should be transferred to the recipient.

-* Run the getState query again at the endpoint with the event blockHash.
+* Run the `getState` query again at the endpoint with the event blockHash.

+* Run the `transferCount` entity query again with the latest blockHash.
+The updated count should be returned.

 * After the `diff` block has been created (can check if event block number pruned in yarn server log), create a checkpoint using CLI in `packages/erc721-watcher`: